Splitting of operations for alternative and Malcev structures: Abstract

 \section{Abstract}

 In this paper we define pre-Malcev algebras and alternative quadri-algebras and prove that they generalize pre-Lie algebras and quadri-algebras respectively to the alternative setting.
-Constructions in terms bimodules, splitting of operations, and Rota-Baxter operators are discussed.
+We use the results and techniques from \cite{BaiBellierGuoNi12,GubarevKolesnikov13} to discuss and give explicit computations of different constructions in terms of bimodules, splitting of operations, and Rota-Baxter operators.

 \subjclass[2010]{ 17A30, 17D, 17D05, 17D10, 17A50, 17C99. }

 \keywords{Splitting of operations, alternative dendriform, alternative quadri-algebra, Rota-Baxter, pre-Malcev}